If you’ve been keeping a list of buzzy new Detroit restaurants to try out, it’s probably getting longer every week.

 Rusted Crow Detroit

-It’s got a full menu of casual bar fare, but craft cocktails are the real pride of this distillery with a rustic feel.
+There’s a full menu of casual bar fare at Rusted Crow Detroit, but craft cocktails are the real pride of this distillery with a rustic feel.

 That’s our pick of the most recent openings – but there have been loads more in the past few years.
-Check out a full list of Detroit’s new restaurants.
+Check out the new restaurants in Detroit.